 I looked over my shoulder and saw a branch bouncing up and down behind me.
 One of the birds was flying away.
 The other bird was making the KIH!
 KIH!
 KIH! sounds, but not noticeably louder than before.

 My pace was picked up.
 I heard the WHOOSH! sound again behind me.
-The same bird as before flew towards me and then fly back.
+The same bird as before flew towards me and then flew back.
 Again, more KIH!
 KIH!
 KIH! sounds from the other bird.

 I did not look back that last time.

-And that is my wildlife encounter story.
-A near miss with a Northern Goshawk.
+And that is my wildlife encounter story—a near-miss with a Northern Goshawk.

 More info on Northern Goshawks may be found here at All About Birds.